The scenic train ride from Lucerne to Lugano on the Gotthard Panorama Express route was a highlight of my train trip to Switzerland.

 Our train crew was very valuable as he had an abundance of knowledge about the build of the Gotthard tunnel and it was very easy to interact with him as he’d been around the world.

 If you’re very short on time and want to get as much scenic Swiss train travel in your itinerary as humanly possible, you can take the Gotthard Panorama Express and switch halfway for the Glacier Express.
 If you board the train in Flüelen, you can get off at Göschenen, take a cogwheel train to Andermatt and ride the Glacier Express to St. Moritz (or to Zermatt, depending on the direction you’re going).

 Use all the information that is available

-The Gotthard Panorama Express is not a time do doze off and catch up on some sleep while you travel from Lucerne to Lugano.
-Both aboard the steam boat as the train, you’ll find all kinds of information available.
+The Gotthard Panorama Express is not a time to doze off and catch up on some sleep while you travel from Lucerne to Lugano.
+Both aboard the steamboat as the train, you’ll find all kinds of information available.

-The boat is an original steam boat, you can find information about the mechanism and the operation on all different place.
+The boat is an original paddle steamboat, you can find information about the mechanism and the operation at different places of the boat.
 It is fun to watch and learn.

 Check the schedule

 Unfortunately, (but logically) the Gotthard panorama boat and train don’t run year round.
-A few days in Spring and then the schedule start second half of April till mid October (roughly).
+A few days in Spring and then the schedule starts the second half of April till mid-October (roughly).
 Always check locally what times and dates are applicable.